 If you wish to enrol on Module Three of the short course (in April/May), you must have completed both Module One and Module Two or be familiar with the content taught in these two modules, found in the What will I learn? section.

 Please check your level by using our online guidelines before enrolling.

 You will need to respond to instructions and read course documents in English.

 The emphasis of this Arabic short course is on listening and speaking.
 The lessons focus on language that is required in authentic situations.

 Listening to audio clips and watching videos are an important element in our lessons.
 More comprehensive grammar exercises and reading texts are generally set as homework.

 Your progress will be assessed on an on-going basis through homework and performance in class.
 You will receive verbal feedback from your lecturer when appropriate and written feedback with your homework.
 All evaluation will take place in a relaxed and informal setting.

 You will be encouraged to build your own Arabic Learning Portfolio (ALP).
-This will be discussed with your teacher.
+This will be discussed with your tutor.

 There is no formal assessment and no qualification is issued at the end of the course, but you will be awarded an official City, University of London certificate on completion of the course.
 You must attend over 70 per cent of the classes to be eligible for the certificate.

 Ahlan wa Sahlan Letters and Sounds of the Arabic Language